bruch0/gratibox-API/readME.md

 {
   plan: String, must be either "monthly" or "weekly",
   deliveryDate: String, must be "01", "10" or "20" if plan is "monthly", otherwise, must be "monday", "wednesday" or "friday",
-  itemWanted: Array, must include only numbers 1 to 3,
+  itemsWanted: Array, must include only numbers 1 to 3,
   zipcode: String, must be 8 letters long and include only numbers
   number: Number, is the house number
 }